Cabin Fever (franchise): Cabin Fever: Patient Zero (2014)

-When a group of friends named Marcus, Kate, Josh, Penny, and Dobbs believe that they're going to experience a bachelor party to remember, they travel a privately-owned island in the Caribbean.
-As they celebrate the occasion together, they discover the locale is not as remote as they had been told when they stumble upon a research facility running tests on an imprisoned a man who is infected by an undisclosed disease.
+When a group of friends named Marcus, Kate, Josh, Penny, and Dobbs believe that they're going to experience a bachelor party to remember, they travel to a privately owned island in the Caribbean.
+As they celebrate the occasion together, they discover the locale is not as remote as they had been told when they stumble upon a research facility running tests on an imprisoned man who is infected by an undisclosed disease.
 When the extremely contagious deadly flesh-eating virus is released from its containment, the friends quickly scramble to escape the island, all while fighting to last the rapid outbreak.

 Cabin Fever (2016)

-In October 2014, it was announced that remake of the 2002 film was being developed, using the same script as the original.
+In October 2014, it was announced that a remake of the 2002 film was being developed, using the same script as the original.
 Directed by Travis Z, the new adaptation was poorly received by audiences and critics alike.
 While the production made minor changes, it was declared inferior to its source material with critiques directed at its near shot-for-shot depiction of the first movie, while replacing the comedy elements with a grounded dark interpretation instead.

 Despite its rejection from the audience, franchise creator Eli Roth appreciated the movie, praising the filmmaker; stating: "I saw it and I was blown away.
 I couldn't believe it.
 Travis Zariwny the director did a fantastic job."

+Future

+In December 2023, Eli Roth stated that he intends to develop another Cabin Fever movie; stating that he felt like he had "ignored them for too long."
+Acknowledging that he has ideas for where to take the story next, the filmmaker confirmed he also wants to once again serve in his role of director.